c-spark/cspark-ts-sdk/docs/readme.md

     // omit previous code for brevity
     const spark = new Spark(); // settings are loaded from the environment variables const response = await spark.folder.create(folderName);

-    console.log(response.data); // do something with the response } catch (error) {
+    // when successful, do something with the response console.log(response.data);
+  } catch (error) {
     if (error instanceof SparkError) {
       console.warn(error.details); // this is thrown by the SDK